2026-2027 math classes are here!

 • notebook or binder with loose leaf paper

-TUITION: $40/month per student (This class has a 4 student minimum AND a 7 student maximum.)
+TUITION: $40/month per student (This class has a 4 student minimum AND a 7 student maximum.
+This class may not be offered if registration is below the student minimum.
+This will be determined when registration for this class closes on August 2, 2026.)

 Note: Parents may pay monthly or by the semester via Check or Cash.